 In April 2012, Lunch Beat Stockholm attracts more than 600 people to the monthly events.
 Lunch Beat has about 25 international branches and the start up interest in the US is growing.

-Today, the project has been given significant attention in international media, such as BBC World, Business Week, Oprah and Slate, and has been covered in all major media (paper print, TV and radio) in Sweden.
+Today, Lunch Beat has been arranged in over 90 cities world wide.
+The project has been given significant attention in international media, such as BBC World, Business Week, Oprah and Slate.
 See a selection here.

 Lunch Beat is a concept free to copy and improve.
 If you are interested, check out the start-up guide.